kriskowal/tigerblood/README.md

 ## go()

-Returns a "Deferred" object with a:
+Returns something like Charlie Sheen's hand, with magic and poetry at its finger-tips.

 * `magic` property
 * `poetry` property (similar to magic)